-Lawrence Seretse is a young investigative journalist based in Botswana who assists Oxpeckers with investigations into environmental and wildlife problems in the region.
-He has covered a wide range of investigations on lion smuggling, economic corruption and embezzlement in Botswana’s intelligence organs for Mmegi newspaper and as a freelancer for international media.
-His investigations have been featured by the the Oxpeckers Environmental Investigations Unit and Mmegi in Botswana.
-He is a member of the Forum for African Investigative Reporters, the Global Investigative Journalism Network and an affiliate of the Organised Crime and Corruption Reporting Project.
+Lawrence Seretse is an investigative journalist based in Botswana who assists Oxpeckers with investigations into environmental and wildlife problems in the region.
+He has covered a wide range of investigations on lion smuggling, economic corruption and embezzlement in Botswana’s intelligence organs for Mmegi and Botswana Gazette, and as a freelancer for international media.
+In 2014 he became editor and head of investigations at The Botswana Gazette.
+He is a finalist in the CNN MultiChoice African Journalist 2016 Awards

 Rehana Dada is a filmmaker, writer and researcher focused on earth sciences, environment, development and climate change.
 She is a Knight Science Journalism Fellow, and has consulted as a researcher in climate change and sustainable development.
-In 2011 she served as a founding coordinator for the One Million Climate Jobs Campaign, and from 2007 to 2009 managed communications for the Working for Wetlands ecosystem restoration and job creation programme.
-She produced and directed documentaries for 50/50 on SABC television for 13 years, and produced and presented programmes for SAfm on SABC radio for 4 years.
-Through her small company, lil farashah, she has written extensively for mainstream media, taught film skills, and produced educational materials.
+In 2011 she was a founding coordinator for the One Million Climate Jobs Campaign, and from 2007 to 2009 managed communications for Working for Wetlands.
+She produced and directed documentaries for 50/50 on SABC television for 13 years, and produced and presented programmes for SAfm on SABC radio for four years.
+In June 2015 she joined the South African Adaptation Network as a policy and governance specialist.

-Hongxiang Huang, another 2013 Fellow, is the founder of China-South Dialogue and a freelance journalist for media such as Southern Weekly and the Atlantic.
+Hongxiang Huang was an Oxpeckers Fellow in 2013.
+He is the founder of China-South Dialogue and a freelance journalist for media such as Southern Weekly and the Atlantic.
 His focus has been on Chinese investment and related social, environmental conflicts in Africa and South America.
-He recently graduated from the MPA-Development-Practice program at Columbia University in New York.
+He graduated from the MPA-Development-Practice programme at Columbia University in New York.

 Ron Nixon is a Washington correspondent for The New York Times.
 He specialises in investigative reporting and data journalism, and has also been an environmental reporter.
 Nixon has extensive experience in reporting in African countries, and has trained journalists from Brazil, Peru, Canada, the United Kingdom and several African countries in investigative reporting techniques.
 He is chairman of the board of 100Reporters, is on the board of the Great Lakes Media Center, and is also a member of the Forum for African Investigative Journalists.
 He was a visiting associate for media and journalism studies at the University of the Witwatersrand Journalism program in 2013.